About

 Hello there.

-Literacy, like the above 5 traits, was once considered an arcane field, with very few being able to read.
+Literacy, like the above 5 traits, was once considered an arcane field that very few people could understand and operate in.
 In the US, nearly 90% of the population can read at least a little bit, which is what makes the modern economy and democracy possible in the first place.
 Could you imagine the behavior of a democracy full of illiterate participants?
 Now expand the term literacy to include the 5 traits, and ask yourself the same question.

 Some people that I’m influenced by.
 (This list will likely grow over time.)